Take a trip down middle school memory lane and chances are you’ll end up strolling by a frenemy or two. We’ve all been there.

 Most adult women I know are still troubled by the memory of a mean girl from middle school.
 She’d pretend to be a friend when she needed something from them, but would throw that friend under the social bus as soon as a better opportunity came by, whether it was to gain popularity or be friends with a different group of kids.

 Your child needs to know that they are never stuck in an unhealthy friendship.

 Are they friends with someone who makes them feel ‘not good enough’?
 Give them permission to leave a friendship.
+Teach them how to break up with a friend.
 They deserve someone that will treat them with respect.

 If they have trouble deciding whether to save the friendship or let go of it, your child may want to try talking it to out with that friend as the first line of defense.
 It’s important to use “I” statements rather than accusing the other person of wrongdoing.
 Instead of saying “You always hang out with other people and you don’t try to include me,” your child might say, “I feel left out sometimes and I wish we could hang out more.”
 An honest conversation about personal feelings that doesn’t put anyone on the defensive may work toward patching up problems.